biometricITC/cPP-biometrics/4_Methodology/BS SD.md

     shall describe developer’s performance test protocol and result of testing

-AGD guidance includes online assistance, prompts or warning provided by the TOE during the verification attempt.
+AGD guidance may include online assistance, prompts or warning provided by the TOE during the verification attempt.

-#### Assessment Strategy
+#### 5\) Assessment Strategy

 \[Strategy for ASE\_TSS, AGD\_OPE and ADV\_FSP\]

 The evaluator shall examine the TSS to understand how the TOE verify a user with his/her biometric characteristics.
-The evaluator shall also examine the guidance, including online assistance or prompts provided by the TOE, about how the TOE supports a user to verify his/herself correctly and how the TOE behaves when mobile biometric verification is succeeded or failed.
+The evaluator shall also examine the guidance about how the TOE supports a user to verify his/herself correctly and how the TOE behaves when mobile biometric verification is succeeded or failed.